 Night 1 – Bonnevier to Cascade Aid station, 63km

-From Nicomen Lake, the trail descends endlessly for a couple hours, and I decided to open up the legs a bit and throw caution to the wind.
-It felt great to move faster than I had so far all race, and Mike and I jumped and scrambled over roots and the occasional fallen tree (there really wasn’t many, thanks to the tireless work of volunteers before the race who cleared over 1500 trees prior to the race weekend!), and I felt my energy restored with the promise of a sunrise in the not too distant future.
+From Nicomen Lake, I remembered from the 70mile course that the trail descends endlessly for a couple hours, and I decided to open up the legs a bit and throw caution to the wind.
+It felt great to move faster than I had so far all race, and Mike and I jumped and scrambled over roots and the occasional fallen tree (there really wasn’t many, thanks to the tireless work of volunteers before the race who cleared over 1500 trees prior to the race weekend!).
+I slowly felt my energy restored with the promise of a sunrise in the not too distant future.
 I had been told that seeing the sun come up would give me an instant jolt of energy, and it was true.
 Something about knowing that I had made it through the night gave me wings on my feet, and I flew along the trail with abandon as birds chirped good morning and it was finally light enough to put away the headlamps.

 Day 2 – Cascade to Finish, 68km

-This section was endless, and definitely my low point of day two.
+This whole section was endless, and it was definitely my low point of day two.
 Nutrition was reduced to liquid form by this point, as my body was just really done with running food and there was limited options for “real food” that my celiac self could eat.
-I’d asked Jer to pick up all the chocolate milk he could find, and at every aid station he would hand me a bottle of either chocolate milk or those Starbucks Frappuccino drinks and make me chug it before I left the aid station, and then hand me one for the road.
+I’d asked Jer the night before to pick up all the chocolate milk he could find, and at every aid station he would hand me a bottle of either chocolate milk or those Starbucks Frappuccino drinks and make me chug it before I left the aid station, and then hand me one for the road.
+Have dairy farm, will travel.
 Good thing I love chocolate milk, and even in the heat it seemed to go down and stay down.

-The combination of the heat, the running uphill, and the adrenaline of just moving into 3rd all caught up with me, and I spent a minute getting myself back together before taking off at a fast run again.
-As we climbed the 4 cruel, steep summits before the trail finally heads down to the lake, I put Jackie on female-spotting duties while I just struggled to get up each climb.
+The combination of the heat, the running uphill, and the adrenaline of just moving into 3rd all caught up with me pretty quickly, and I spent a minute getting myself back together before taking off at a fast clip again.
+As we climbed the four cruel, steep summits before the trail finally heads down to the lake, I put Jackie on female-spotting duties while I just struggled to get up each endless hill.
 She couldn’t see any sign that the woman we’d passed was chasing us, but I couldn’t relax.
 Here we were, 33 hours into the longest race of my life, and I couldn’t believe I’d just moved into 3rd.
 There was no way I wasn’t bringing this home now if I could help it.
-(Okay so I mayy be a little competitive sometimes.
-But after running for this long, I wanted it pretty darn badly).

-I started waving madly at the spectators on the other side, in the desperate hopes that my family might be there and somehow recognize the pink dot hobbling around the far side of the lake towards them.
+I started waving madly at the spectators, in the desperate hopes that my family might be there and somehow recognize the pink dot hobbling around the far side of the lake towards them.
 (Turns out later that my mother did, recognizing my particular brand of shuffling as only a mother can.
-Well done, mother).
-With a few more glances behind me to make sure that I wasn’t going to be passed at the last second by the next female, it finally started to hit me that I was going to finish this huge, giant b*tch of a race.
+Well done, mother dearest).
+With a few more glances behind me to make sure that I wasn’t going to be passed at the last second, it finally started to hit me that I was going to finish this huge, giant bitch of a race.
 Jackie and I were both sniffling as we came around the corner and I started the home stretch, and I suddenly saw my mom, dad, youngest sister Claire, Jer and Odin all jumping up and down right at the finish line chute.
 I started sprinting as Jackie dropped back and let me cross alone, and in a few short steps it was all over.
 33 hours and 55 minutes, and I was finally allowed to stop.

 I collapsed on the ground, unable to stand up for one more second, and just grinned at everyone as they gathered around.
 I’ve never been more sweaty, filthy, exhausted, and sleep deprived in my life, but I’ve also never felt as powerful, strong, and proud of an accomplishment as I did in that moment.
 I’ve watched the incredulity in everyone’s eyes all year long every single time I’ve talked about this almost 200km long race that I was going to attempt, and I had so much secret doubt in my mind about whether I could even do it – whether my body would allow me to go that far, or whether I would hit the point where I’d have to stop and accept that that was far enough.
-Considering that in just over three years I’ve gone from barely running 10km to running almost 200km, and that this race was 80km longer than anything I’ve run before, I knew it was going to push me to my limits when I signed up for it.
-I also knew there was a very real chance of failure, and I had to accept that risk when I took on the challenge.
-But to finish, and know that I did it and it was indeed possible, was one of the most incredible feelings and moments of my life.
+Considering that in just over three years I’ve gone from barely running 10km to running almost 200km at one time, and knowing that this race was 80km longer than anything I’ve run before, I knew it was going to push me to my limits when I signed up for it.
+I also recognized that there was a very real chance of failure, and I had to accept that risk when I took on the challenge.
+But to face the fears and beat them, proving to myself how strong I really am, is one of the most incredible feelings and moments of my life.